-- 87. H.B.
-606 prohibits any state agency, official, employee, or subdivision from "bestow[ing] any funding upon, an entity or organization that performs abortions, or that contracts with an entity or organization that performs abortions," except for abortions to prevent the death of the patient, in cases of rape or incest, or when the pregnancy is "medically futile." - 88.
+- 103. H.B.
+606 prohibits any state agency, official, employee, or subdivision from "contract[ing] with, award[ing] any grant to, or otherwise bestow[ing] any funding upon, an entity or organization that performs abortions, or that contracts with an entity or organization that performs abortions," except for abortions to prevent the death of the patient, in cases of rape or incest, or when the pregnancy is "medically futile." - 104.
 Therefore, H.B.
-606 prohibits both the flow of state funds to entities that offer abortions except in the narrow circumstances outlined above, and the flow of state funds to third-party entities that contract with such abortion providers.
+606 prohibits any government entity from contracting with, or providing funding to entities that offer abortions except in the narrow circumstances outlined above, as well as the flow of state or local funds to third-party entities that contract with such abortion providers.

-- 89. An entity, such as a vendor, that seeks to do business with a state agency or a state subdivision is therefore ineligible to do so if it also contracts with abortion providers, including Plaintiff Clinics. - 90.
+- 105. An entity, such as a vendor, that seeks to do business with a state agency or a state subdivision is therefore ineligible to do so if it also contracts with abortion providers, including Plaintiff Clinics. - 106.
 The entire government of Louisiana, and all local governments in this state, collectively, bestow billions of dollars of business and funding on the private sector each year.
-They are therefore a many-fold larger potential source of revenue for vendors and others wishing to do business with state or receive state funds, than are the state's four remaining abortion clinics. - 91.
+They are therefore a many-fold larger potential source of revenue for vendors and others wishing to do business with the state or receive state funds, than are the state's four remaining abortion clinics. - 107.
 H.B.
-606 thus forces every entity in the State of Louisiana into the Hobson's choice of being eligible to do business with, or receive funds from, the entire state and local public sector, or to be able to contract with abortion clinics. - 92.
-Accordingly, it threatens abortion clinics' business relationships with all of their vendors, on whom they depend for a vast array of essential services, from facilities maintenance to the purchase of medication and supplies to the cleaning of soiled medical linen, among many others. - 93.
-If vendors refuse to contract with abortion clinics, including Plaintiff Clinics, because they wish to remain eligible to service the public sector in Louisiana, all Louisiana's abortion clinics will close, and there will no longer be access to legal abortion in Louisiana. - 94.
-Prohibiting the state from paying or funding any entity that contracts with any other entity that performs abortions serves no rational state interest. - 95.
-Additionally, H.B.
+606 thus forces every entity in the State of Louisiana into the Hobson's choice of being eligible to do business with, or receive funds from, the entire state and local public sector, or to be able to contract with abortion clinics. - 108.
+Accordingly, it threatens abortion clinics' contracts with government entities, and their business relationships with all of their vendors, on whom they depend for a vast array of essential services, from facilities maintenance to the purchase of medication and supplies to the cleaning of soiled medical linen, among many others. - 109.
+If government entities or vendors refuse to contract with abortion clinics, including Plaintiffs, all Louisiana's abortion clinics will close, and there will no longer be access to legal abortion in Louisiana.
+The State will therefore be able to accomplish indirectly what it cannot do directly-prevent abortion clinics from operating and providing constitutionally-protected abortion services to Louisiana women. - 110.
+Prohibiting the Plaintiff Clinics from contracting for essential services and prohibiting the state from paying or funding any entity that contracts with Plaintiff Clinics serves no rational state interest.

+111. Additionally, H.B.
 606 imposes a legal stigma on abortion clinics, isolating them by singling them out to Louisiana businesses as uniquely unqualified entities with whom to contract.

-THE ACTS' CUMULATIVE IMPACT
+THE CUMULATIVE IMPACT OF THE 2016 RESTRICTIONS